sofwerx/hack-n-hunt/README.md

     Android 4.4.2 (API 19) - SDK Platform, Sources for Android SDK
 * select Menu Bar > Tools > Android > Sync Project with Gradle Files
 * run Menu Bar > Build > Make Project

+## Dockerized build ##

+If you wish to build under docker, run:

+    make $(cat .env)

+This will generate an APK file in the `outputs/` folder.

+To install this APK on your phone:

+    adb install outputs/android-debug.apk

+Or otherwise download this to your phone and open it.

+To uninstall it:

+    adb uninstall aero.glass.android

 ## Geopackage file ##
 * geopackage file is: /sdcard/aeroglass/geopackage/hacknhunt-with-RTE.gpkg